Medical Electives for Final-Year Students

 3. Ship plus local health facility expedition (Peru and Tanzania)

-4. Ship plus clinic/language placement (in collaboration with our partner organisation in Peru)
+4. Ship plus clinic/language placement (in collaboration with a partner organisation in Peru)

 A Rundown of Each Expedition-Type